 - the risk of a radiation-induced cancer for a woman attending full field digital mammographic screening (2 views) by the NHSBSP is between 1 in 49,000 to 1 in 98,000 per visit

-- if a woman attends all 7 screening examinations between the ages of 50 to 70, the risk of a radiation-induced cancer is between 1 in 7,000 to 1 in 14,000
+- if a woman attends all 7 screening examinations between the age of 50 up to her 71st birthday, the risk of a radiation-induced cancer is between 1 in 7,000 to 1 in 14,000

 - it is estimated that about 400 to 800 cancers are detected by the NHSBSP for every cancer induced